mj-ramos/mj-ramos/README.md

-## Hi 👋 I'm Maria and welcome to my GitHub profile :smile:
+## Hi!
+I'm Maria and welcome to my GitHub profile :smile:
 I'm from Braga, Portugal, and I'm currently studying Software Engineering at University of Minho.
 I'm in the 1st year of my master's degree in Language Engineering and Distributed Systems.